 Certain categories of expenses are attributable to more than one program or supporting function and are allocated on a reasonable basis that is consistently applied.
-The expenses that are allocated are salaries and related expenses which are allocated on the basis of estimates of percentages of time and effort attributable to each function; and occupancy costs and telephone, which are allocated based on the use of full-time-equivalent (FTE) positions.
+The expenses that are allocated are salaries and related expenses which are allocated on the basis of estimates of percentages of time and effort attributable to each function.